 Preheat Oven to 450.

-- Stir in half of the sauce into the skillet and add the corn tortilla strips and stir.
+- Stir in half of the sauce into the skillet and add the corn tortilla strips and gently stir, try not to tear the strips.
 Pour in the remaining enchilada sauce and stir until all of the tortilla strips are covered in sauce.
 Cook for 2 to 3 minutes or until sauce thickens a little.
 Add in 1 cup of the shredded cheese and stir until the cheese is melted in.
 Top with the remaining 1 cup of shredded cheese.

 - Place the skillet in a 450-degree F oven and cook for 5 minutes or until the cheese on top is melted.
 Remove from the oven and let the enchiladas sit for 5 minutes